-All use of technology shall be consistent with the District's goal of promoting educational excellence by facilitating resource sharing, innovation, and communication.
 The Acceptable Use of the District's Electronic Networks Agreement does not attempt to state all required or proscribed behavior by users.
 However, some specific examples are provided.
-The failure of any user to follow the terms of Acceptable Use of the District's Electronic Networks Agreement may result in the loss of privileges, disciplinary action, and/or appropriate legal action.
+The failure of any user to follow the terms of Acceptable Access and Use of Technology Agreement may result in the loss of privileges, disciplinary action, and/or appropriate legal action.
 The acknowledgement in StudentVUE and ParentVUE is legally binding and indicates that students and parents/guardians have read the terms and conditions carefully and understand their significance.